itenium-be/CO2duino/docs/exercises/log-data.md

-# Set up an access point
+# Log data to ThingSpeak

 To get an historical view of our data (maybe to see some trends) we need to log our data.
 In this example we'll use ThingSpeak as a host to log our sensor data.
 They provide some nice graphs and a generous free tier.
 Check out the tutorial below and log your CO2 and TVOC data every 10 seconds to ThingSpeak.